 Recollections: The following are recollections of others who have been kind enough to submit their personal memories to the webmaster.
 You are welcome to do the same!

 George Defenbach(sp) then ran it.
 By night shift all bottles were full again.
 Drinks became tastless & business went elsewhere.
 On closing George was given a dieffenbachia plant.
 Closed early 70's.
 Forced out to make room for a bar owner that was losing his bar to make way for the freeway.
 It became a sports bar.

 I can't add too much to the history except that when I started going there (in 1966), it was run by a guy by the name of Dick Shannon.
 One of his bartenders was named George, who opened the Ten Hundred East Bar about 1970.

-Credits: contents, design and arrangement by Don Schwamb.
+Credits: web site concept, contents, design and arrangement by Don Schwamb.

 Major information and photo by Michail Takach.